Guidelines for artifact contributions

 • Handle hundreds of files from different applications.
 For example, many browsers are related to Chromium but have chosen a different location for their files.
 The SQLite hunter will automatically search for such Chromium derived browsers in multiple locations.

-Usually if your artifact falls into the above pattern, we will direct you to add a rule to the SQLite Hunter.
+Usually if your artifact falls into the above pattern, we will direct you to add a rule to the SQLiteHunter project.

 Where should I contribute my artifact?

 Velociraptor comes with a large number of built in artifacts ready to use when installed.
 This makes it convenient because they are already built in.
-However, there are hundreds of artifacts available on the Artifact Exchange.
+However, there are also hundreds of artifacts available on the Artifact Exchange.

 The main distinction between the two sources is around quality and maintainability:

-Tips for writing better VQL
+Tips for writing better artifacts

 • Use the artifact verifier command to verify your artifact.
 This runs a static analysis of the artifact’s VQL to ensure there are not major issues.
-I can also make some suggestions.
+It can also make some suggestions.
 When you submit your artifact, the CI pipeline will run the verifier on your artifact automatically and fail if the artifact does not pass.